-- Discuss how articulation can be very important in communicating with an audience.

-- Introduce tongue twisters to students.

-- Ask the students to repeat each line of the tongue twisters that you say.
-Lead the following "call and response" phrases one line at a time.

-- She sells seashells by the seashore.

-- The big black bug Bit the big black bear But sometimes the big black bear Bit the big black bug.

-- Topeka bodega, Topeka bodega

-- Use other tongue-twisters by preference.

-- Introduce the elements of vocal expression to students.

-- Describe and define the four main elements of vocal expression: Volume, pace, articulation and pitch.

-- Direct the students to change the volume, pace, articulation and pitch with which they speak the tongue twisters.

-- Volume: Louder/quieter

-- Pace: Faster/slower

-- Articulation: Clearer/mumblier

-- Pitch: Higher/lower
+- Instruct students, "Let's warm up our articulators by scrunching and stretching our mouths saying, 'ee' and 'ooo'." - Have students chew on an imaginary wad of bubble gum that keeps getting bigger and bigger, thus requiring greater stretching of the articulators. - Discuss how articulation can be very important in communicating with an audience. - Introduce tongue twisters to students. - Ask the students to repeat each line of the tongue twisters that you say.
+Lead the following "call and response" phrases one line at a time. - She sells seashells by the seashore. - The big black bug Bit the big black bear But sometimes the big black bear Bit the big black bug. - Topeka bodega, Topeka bodega - Rubber baby buggy bumper - If a woodchuck could chuck wood, how much wood would a woodchuck chuck? - Use other tongue-twisters by preference; ask students to suggest their favorites. - Introduce the elements of vocal expression to students. - Describe and define the four main elements of vocal expression: Volume, pace, articulation and pitch. - Direct the students to change the volume, pace, articulation and pitch with which they speak the tongue twisters. - Volume: Louder/quieter - Pace: Faster/slower - Articulation: Clearer/mumblier - Pitch: Higher/lower